 In order to begin the process, you'll need to set up the customer in the ClickSWITCH API.
 Once the customer is set up you will ask the customer to identify the 'target' they want to switch to their new account (employer, social security or annuity payment, utility bill payments, etc).

 Once you have this information and provide it to the ClickSWITCH API, we will then send you back a question or series of questions to ask the user based on what you've sent us.
 Because the process is different for each target and type, the data needed to successfully perform a switch will differ.
 The ClickSWITCH API becomes conversational at this point.
 We will send you what we need from the user, you will send it back, and then we will ask additional questions and expect additional responses until we have all the data we need.
 At this point we will let you know we have all the information we need and allow you to review that information is correct and confirm you want to perform that switch with the information provided.

 In this guide we will run through a real-world example of how the ClickSWITCH API might be used in a customer app to perform a direct deposit switch.
-We will break this process down into five steps:
+We will break this process down into six steps: